EndlessParadox1/Blog/README.md

 1. Git clone the project.
 2. Bash `docker compose up -d`.
 3. You can also use image exited, i.e.`endlessparadox1/blog` and `endlessparadox1/nginx` in docker-compose.yml.
-4. Remember, you must have a log.out file and a cert dir including SSL certificates before starting services.
+4. Remember, you must have a cert dir including SSL certificates before starting services.
+5. All logs can be accessed with `docker logs [container_name]`.

 ## Contributing